A Guide on the Cheapest Way to Send Money to China in 2026

 MoneyGram

-These guys now have hundreds of branches all over the USA and around the world.
+MoneyGram now has hundreds of branches all over the USA and around the world.
 They have an easy-to-use website, but they don’t have the best rates.
 They are still a convenient option for many people.

 MoneyGram logo

-They offer a fixed fee of $1.99 on debit card transactions.
-But that fee jumps to a massive $32.99 if you need to use your credit card.
-You can send up to USD 10,000 to China.
+They offer a fixed fee of US$1.99 on debit card transactions.
+But that fee jumps to US$32.99 if you need to use your credit card.
+You can send up to US$10,000 to China.

 A big benefit is that the money will be ready for your receiver within a couple of hours of sending it.